-In many areas across Australia, including our City, the population is ageing.
-Our City has a growing number of older people and its important that we plan to ensure our City provides what people need to age well.
-We need to consider that people have different requirements and expectations as they age compared to previous generations.
+In many areas across Australia, including the City of Norwood Payneham & St Peters, the population is ageing.
+The City has a growing number of older people and its important that the Council plan to ensure the City provides what people need to age well.
+Consideration is given to the fact that people have different requirements and expectations of our Citizens as they age.
 The City of Norwood Payneham & St Peters is working to ensure there is appropriate housing, facilities and programs that support people to age in place and to continue to actively participate in City life.